Pepperi-Addons/papi-sdk/README.md

 We chose that the Interfaces (eg. Account) representing the objects that are returned from the API, should include all the endpoints known properties.
 Properties that must be sent in `upsert` are marked as non-optional in the interfaces.
 The rest are all marked as optional.
 Although the fields that you will get by calling `iter()` depend on the `fields` parameter that you send, we decided that the `iter` will return an object with the interface type `eg. Account`, for easy code-completion & intelisense.

-With endpoints that are more complicated, we encorperated the API route into the function signature.
+With endpoints that are more complicated, we incorporated the API route into the function signature.

 For example:
 | API | SDK |